KhanRana/PP5-mildew-detection-in-cherry-leaves/README.md

    The data suggest it is a binary classification model.

 9. What are the criteria for the performance goal of the predictions?<br>
-   An accuracy of 97% has been agreed with the client; however the model has been trained to a 99% accuracy.
+   An accuracy of 97% has been agreed with the client; however, the model has been trained to a 99% accuracy.

 10. How will the client benefit?<br>
-    The client will not supply the market with a compromised product.Furthermore, the client will also be able to scale up their operations in detecting mildew to other farms by minimising manual work.
+    The client will not supply the market with a compromised product.
+Furthermore, the client will also be able to scale up their operations in detecting mildew on other farms by minimising manual work.

 ### Data Understanding